• Skip to primary navigation

 • Use little water to cook rajma so that there is no need to strain.

-• While scooping do not give pressure, just do it gently.
-I did not get it perfect too but its okay for first timer I guess 😉 I used the scooped potato portion for aloo paratha.
+• While scooping don't give pressure, just do it gently.
+I didn't get it perfect too but its okay for first timer I guess.

-• If you do not have olive oil, then go ahead with cooking oil.
+• If you don't have olive oil, then go ahead with cooking oil.

 • If you choose bigger potatoes then filling the stuffing will be easy but while eating, the outer layer of potato will be bland and not juicy.